Mizzou Arena: History

 After protracted negotiations, a third of the venue's $75 million cost was donated by Walmart heiress Nancy Walton Laurie and her husband Bill.
 It was initially named Paige Sports Arena after their daughter (who attended the University of Southern California rather than Mizzou, to much alumni and student criticism regarding the name), but the Lauries gave up their naming rights due to a term paper scandal involving that daughter shortly after the arena's dedication.
 The name of the arena's playing surface, Norm Stewart Court (in honor of Mizzou's longtime men's coach), was carried over from the basketball team's previous home at the Hearnes Center with the arena's opening in 2004.

 In September 2014, the university announced renovations to the arena including new scoreboard infrastructure, improvements to the facility's entryway and upgrades to the team's locker room coming from a $1.5 million donation.

 In June 2017, a former Mizzou athletics staffer was arrested on two felony charges after he allegedly drove a Volkswagen Passat through Mizzou Arena and onto Norm Stewart Court early that morning, causing an estimated $100,000 in damages.

 Prior to the 2023-2024 basketball season, the gold seats inside the arena were removed and replaced with black seats.

+Beginning with the 2026 season, the university announced that the Mizzou gymnastics program would move its home meets from Hearnes Center to Mizzou Arena.
+Athletic director Laird Veatch cited increased interest in the program following a third-place finish in the 2025 NCAA women's gymnastics tournament and the desire to provide an improved fan experience as the catalyst for the move.